 Despite appreciating the CLV impact on ROI, only 42% of businesses know how to measure it.

 CX drives the customer base to new heights

-As nice as it would be to look at CX as one occurrence, the latter is an integration of touchpoints.
+As nice as it would be to look at CX as one big thing, it’s an integration of numerous touchpoints.
 It begins when the buying idea enters the equation until the life cycle ends.
 These touchpoints (perhaps over a hundred) zig-zag online and offline, hopefully moving toward the cash till and beyond.

 Escalating the customer base

 While the emphasis is on customer base retention, businesses can’t neglect to fill the pipeline if they want an all-seasons customer base.
 Likewise, new ventures and startups won’t worry about consolidating loyalty until customer base development fires on all cylinders.
 Remember, things unfold something like this:

 - The starting point in most cases is engaging a prospect, generally expressing mild interest in your product or customer service.

 - As the touchpoints increase without undue distraction, half-hearted interest develops into conviction.